The Soldier's Details

 Mrs Anketell received advice that he had been wounded from the Minister for the Army on Monday evening.

 Before the war Lieut-Colonel Anketell was in the Perth office of the W.A.
 Trustee Company Ltd

 Anketell Street, South Perth was named after him, read story, Anketell Street.

-Earlier news reports stating Anketell was killed were untrue.
+Earlier news reports stating details of Anketell’s death were varied.

 Below: Anketell’s father died in 1928 of illness, having travelled to Melbourne to seek medical advice.

 R.J.
 Anketell travelled extensively throughout WA with his work.

 15 Dec 1921 Michael Anketell married Margaret ‘Madge’ Kenny.
 They had two children, Kenny born 1926 and Margaret born 1936.

 A further heartache for the Anketell family – Mick’s sister-in-law died July 1946.

 Mick’s mother Annie Anketell died 1947 and was buried Karakatta.